|

 if you are to find the way to excellence.

-Cross the water to the land where all conflict comes to an end
+Cross the water to the land where every conflict ends

 in a vehicle which is pure and true to the origin.